Funeral Celebrant

 Custom Funeral Service

 A full, personalized ceremony designed to honor your loved one’s life in a meaningful and memorable way.
 This offering includes a thoughtfully crafted funeral service, with the option to add a graveside ceremony when planned together.
-Each service is created with care to reflect who they truly were, whether religious, secular, interfaith, or nontraditional.
+Each service is created with care to reflect who they truly were, whether lightly religious, secular, interfaith, or nontraditional.
 Together we will honor their identity, culture, and beliefs through personal stories, meaningful readings or poetry, music, and simple rituals that bring comfort.
 This is a time to gather in shared grief, celebrate a life well-lived, and offer one another connection and support.

-Price: $400
+Price: $500

 This includes services within 30 miles of zip code 48462 and one cemetery location close to the funeral home.
 Additional fees may apply for extended travel or when ceremonies take place in multiple locations or span several hours.